 Beena became interested in research two years ago while helping R&D department in Bedford Hospital.
 She is currently studying for a Masters in Clinical Research at Cranfield University.

-Claire Jonas is a registered paediatric nurse, who gained her degree at the University of East Anglia in 2009.
+Claire Lee is a registered paediatric nurse, who gained her degree at the University of East Anglia in 2009.
 She then joined Addenbrooke’s Hospital as a newly qualified nurse to gain general paediatric experience on the children’s ward.
 Pursuing an interest in research, Claire then joined the Wellcome Trust Clinical Research Facility before moving to West Anglia CLRN to work on paediatric studies.

 Claire is currently studying part-time for an MSc in Clinical Research through the NIHR funded programme with the University of Hertfordshire.